 Without marketing automation, marketing departments often catalogue leads into a spreadsheet or database and send this to their sales team to follow up.
 However, this can be time-consuming and result in a delay when it comes to contacting leads.

-Marketing automation automatically catalogues and updates lead information, saving you effort and allowing your sales teams to reach out and contact them right away.
+Marketing automation automatically catalogues and updates lead information on a real time basis, saving you effort and allowing your sales teams to reach out and contact them right away.

 Marketing automation will also help you to prioritise your lead database.

 Marketing automation will automatically assign a lead score and an engagement score to all of your profiled leads.
-Leads with high scores can be contacted immediately.
-Leads with low scores can be nurtured before they are assigned to the sales team.
+Leads with high scores can be contacted immediately, whereas Leads with low scores can be nurtured before they are assigned to the sales team.